The Sound of Sunshine

-The Sound of Sunshine is the third studio album by the American funk and disco group The Sunshine Band.
+The Sound of Sunshine is the third studio album by the American funk and disco group the Sunshine Band.
 The album was produced by its vocalist Harry Wayne Casey, who did not perform vocals for the album, and Richard Finch.
 It was released in September 1975 on the TK label.

 History

 The Sound of Sunshine, an instrumental album, was credited only to the Sunshine Band.
-Singer Harry Wayne Casey ("KC") did not perform on it as a vocalist, though he co-produced with partner Richard Finch.
+Singer Harry Wayne Casey ("KC") did not perform on it as a vocalist, though he co-produced it with partner Richard Finch.
 The album features an instrumental version of "Rock Your Baby", which had been a hit for George McCrae in 1974.